Trap music: 2015–present: mainstream popularity

 On 5 May 2018, rapper and musician Childish Gambino released "This Is America", which is "built on the sharp contrast between jolly, syncretic melodies and menacing trap cadences".
 It debuted at number 1 on the Billboard Hot 100 and was streamed over 65 million times in the first week of its release.

 In 2018, in promotion for his album Dime Trap, T.I. opened a pop-up Trap Music Museum in Atlanta: "We curated it from conception.
 The purpose of it was to acknowledge the most significant contributors to the culture.
 Secondly, inform those who may be least knowledgeable about the genre.
 And inspire those who are in the environment that inspires the genre."
 The museum also includes an escape room entitled 'Escape the Trap'.

-In 2018, American pop-R&B singer Ariana Grande incorporated trap elements in her fourth studio album, Sweetener, while maintaining her signature pop-R&B sound.
-She furthered trap experimentation in "7 Rings", "Bad Idea", "In My Head" and "Break Up with Your Girlfriend, I'm Bored" from her fifth studio album Thank U, Next.
-Both Sweetener and Thank U, Next were critical and commercial successes, with the former winning the Grammy Award for Best Pop Vocal Album, and the latter breaking numerous streaming records and spawning two number one singles on the Billboard Hot 100.
-Grande's sixth studio album, Positions, is largely a trap-inspired R&B-pop album.

 In 2019, Lil Nas X's "Old Town Road" crossed trap with Western and country music.
 In March 2019, the song debuted at number 19 on the Hot Country Songs before being removed from the chart a week later.
-A remix with Billy Ray Cyrus was released on April 5, 2019, and later became the longest-running number one hip-hop single of all time and the overall longest number one single of all time on the Billboard Hot 100, at 19 weeks, surpassing the record set by Mariah Carey and Boyz II Men's "One Sweet Day" and Luis Fonsi and Daddy Yankee's "Despacito" featuring Justin Bieber.
+A remix with Billy Ray Cyrus was released on April 5, 2019, and later became the longest-running number one hip-hop single of all time and the overall longest consecutive number one single of all time on the Billboard Hot 100, at 19 weeks, surpassing the record set by Mariah Carey and Boyz II Men's "One Sweet Day" and Luis Fonsi and Daddy Yankee's "Despacito" featuring Justin Bieber.